gtk-rs/lgpl-docs/gtk/vendor.md

 widget is usually one of the dialog buttons.

-(For experts: if `setting` is `true`, the entry calls `WindowExt::activate_default` on the window containing the entry, in the default handler for the `Entry::activate` signal.)
+(For experts: if `setting` is `true`, the entry calls `GtkWindowExt::activate_default` on the window containing the entry, in the default handler for the `Entry::activate` signal.)
 ## `setting`
 `true` to activate window’s default widget on Enter keypress